samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon.

 You can take a Bonus Action to magically coat the blade with poison.
 The poison remains for 1 minute or until an attack using this weapon hits a creature.
 That creature must succeed on a DC 15 Constitution saving throw or take 2d10 Poison damage and have the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition for 1 minute.
-The weapon can’t be used this way again until the next dawn.
+The weapon can't be used this way again until the next dawn.

 ### [Dancing Sword](/magic-items/5383-dancing-sword)